PROUDLY SERVING SOUTH DAKOTA

 How Long Do I Have to File a Personal Injury Claim?

 The timeframe for filing a personal injury claim is governed by a statute of limitations, which varies by state.
 In South Dakota, for instance, the statute of limitations for most personal injury cases is three years from the date of the injury.
-It’s crucial to be mindful of these deadlines as failing to file within the specified period can result in the loss of your right to claim.
+It’s important to be mindful of these deadlines as failing to file within the specified period can result in the loss of your right to claim.

 Should I Accept the Insurance Company’s Settlement Offer?